isomerpages/mci-pac/pages/Press Accreditation for Papal Visit 2024.md

 This is to prevent any misuse of the media pass as it is an official pass to the Papal Visit media programme.</p>
 <p>Please note that successful accreditation does not guarantee access to
-the Papal Visit media programme.
+cover all elements of the Papal Visit media programme.
 Email instructions on the media opportunities will be sent separately.
-Should the number of interested media personnels exceed venue capacity, media pooling may be exercised.</p>
+Should the number of interested media personnels exceed venue capacity, or if there are other operational constraints, media pooling may be exercised.</p>
-<p>The Ministry of Digital Development and Information (MDDI)&nbsp; will
+<p>The Ministry of Digital Development and Information (MDDI)&nbsp;will facilitate
-facilitate the work pass exemption process only for foreign journalists who are successfully accredited for the visit.
-Please note that you will need to successfully clear customs immigration.
+work pass exemption for foreign media successfully accredited to cover this Papal Visit.
 For more information, you may visit the Ministry of Manpower's <strong><a href="https://www.mom.gov.sg/passes-and-permits/work-pass-exempt-activities" rel="noopener noreferrer nofollow" target="_blank">website</a></strong>.</p>
 <p>For enquiries, please contact <strong><a href="http://www.go,gov.sg/papalvisit2024media" rel="noopener noreferrer nofollow" target="_blank">papalvisit2024_accreditation@mddi.gov.sg</a></strong>.</p>